Trader stabbed dead in Mymensingh - Countryside - observerbd.com

 Later, locals spotted the body beside a road at the village.

-He used carry several lakh money in cash as he was an agent for bKash and Nagad, mobile financial services.
-Miscreants might have killed to snatch away the money, he added.
+He used to carry several lakh money in cash as he was an agent for bKash and Nagad, mobile financial services.
+Miscreants might have killed him to snatch away the money, he added.

-Gouripur Police Station officer in-charge Khan Abdul Halim Siddiqi said being informed, police visited the scene, recovered body and sent it to Mymensingh Medical College Hospital morgue.
+Officer-in-Charge of Gouripur Police Station Khan Abdul Halim Siddiqi confirmed the incident.